simonelnahas/simonelnahas.com/posts/why-clojure.md

 ### Clojure can be used anywhere

-Clojure is running on the Java's JVM and is mostly used for backend services, whereas ClojureScript compiles to JavaScript and is mostly used for the frontend together with React through a thin wrapper called Reagent.

-ClojureScript is almost equal to Clojure, unlike JavaScript that is distant to Java.

-This makes Clojure the most practical language to learn, since it obtains the biggest reach of any language by combining the reach of Java and JavaScript.
+Clojure is running on Java's JVM and is mostly used for backend services, whereas ClojureScript compiles to JavaScript and is mostly used for the frontend together with React through a thin wrapper called Reagent.
+ClojureScript is almost equal to Clojure, unlike JavaScript that is distant from Java.
+This makes Clojure the most practical language to learn since it obtains the biggest reach of any language by combining the reach of Java and JavaScript.

 ### Does it deliver?